 The project is currently under heavy development and testing as early-stage experimental software.
 Currently, the Echo testnet supports the following actions:

 Deploy and access smart contracts written in Solidity with the EVM.

 Deploy and access smart contracts written in С++ via x64 VM.

 Launch your node and access its API to communicate with the blockchain.

-  You can start using Echo right now.
-For starters, you can use wallets to

-  create an account and manage assets on it.
-The following wallets are
+You can start using Echo right now by downloading a wallet to create an account and manage assets using the wallet.
+The following wallets are currently available:

-  currently available:

-  Use the Echo block explorer to keep track of the blocks and
+Use the Echo block explorer to keep track of the blocks and transactions:

-  transactions:

 To interact with the blockchain as a developer, you have the following libraries and SDKs at your disposal: